Kubernetes for Beginner's

 I’m new to Kubernetes.
-So when I saw on Meetup that Weaveworks was hosting a User Group session introducing the concepts of deploying containers and microservices to Kubernetes, I figured it was worth checking out.
+So when I saw on Meetup that Weaveworks was hosting a User Group session introducing the concepts of deploying containers and microservices to Kubernetes - basically a "Kubernetes for dummies", I figured it was worth checking out.
 I’m glad I did!

-In just about an hour’s time, Luke Marsden, who heads DX for Weaveworks, gave a detailed walk through of Kubernetes key concepts and architecture, then demoed all of that in real time.
+In just about an hour’s time, Luke Marsden, who heads DX for Weaveworks, gave a detailed Kubernetes tutorial on the key concepts and architecture, then demoed all of that in real time.
 Here’s a recap on a Kubernetes beginner’s guide of concepts, explaining what elements are, and how it all fits together:

 What is Kubernetes – key definitions and concepts